harsh-codess/music-recommendation-system/README.md

 # 🎵 Music Recommendation System

 A smart music recommendation engine that uses Natural Language Processing (NLP) and Machine Learning to recommend similar songs based on song metadata or user input.
-Built for scalability and ready for integration with APIs like Spotify..
+Built for scalability and ready for integration with APIs like Spotify.

 ---